kyle11235/ruby-adventure/README.md

                 https://learn.unity.com/tutorial/visual-styling-ui-head-up-display?uv=2020.3&projectId=5c6166dbedbc2a0021b1bc7c#5d7f88fcedbc2a001fd3448d

                 - adjust for stretch
-                health UI > its child bar/portrait > adjust react tranform arrows > to match part of the parent that it wants to cover
+                health UI > its child bar/portrait > adjust rect tranform arrows > to match part of the parent that it wants to cover

 - World Interactions